Skip to main content

 Dynamic resources

 You've noticed that there's a lot of code duplication in the get_issues and get_comments functions.
-We can reduce that by extracting the common fetching code into a separate function and use it in both resources.
+We can reduce that by extracting the common fetching code into a separate function and using it in both resources.
 Even better, we can use dlt.resource as a function and pass it the fetch_github_data() generator function directly.
 Here's the refactored code:

 import dlt